mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

-When Django receives a request like this, it will parse the data and store the data in an `HttpRequest` instance.
+When Django receives a request like this, it will parse the data and store it in an `HttpRequest` instance.
 The request provides convenient access to all parts of the raw data with helpful attributes for the most commonly used parameters.
-Considering the example,
+When considering the example,
 the request would have:

 * `method` - This matches the HTTP method of `POST`